 Gummy Smile Correction

 The mouth is home to many of the body’s nerves, so when something wrong is happening to the tooth, the health of the overall body may be affected as well.
 It is quite common for people to have problems with not only their teeth, but their gums.
 Based on a check-up and examination, our cosmetic dentist can determine whether the gum or teeth is the underlying cause of any pain or discomfort.
 Cosmetic gum surgery can be used for both cosmetic and medical solutions.
-We offer procedures such as gummy smile correction at our NYC office.
+We offer procedures such as gummy smile correction at our Woodbury NY 11797 office.

 What Our Patients Say